olimorris/onedarkpro.nvim/README.md

 - Neovim 0.9.2+
 - `termguicolors` enabled for true color support
-- `treesitter` for full syntax highlighting
+- `tree-sitter` for full syntax highlighting
 - For semantic tokens, an LSP server that supports them

 ## :package: Installation and usage